Sorry, you need to enable JavaScript to visit this website.

 8. Make sure your hands are washed and jewellery removed.

-Undress your baby down to just their nappy (which will save any messy accidents) lay them on a changing mat and snuggle them up in a soft towel.
+Undress your baby down to just their nappy (which will save any messy accidents) lay them on a changing mat and snuggle them up in a soft towel ready for topping and tailing.

-1. Dip the cotton wool in the cool boiled water and wipe gently around the eyes from the nose outwards.
+1. Dip the cotton wool in the warm water and wipe gently around the eyes from the nose outwards.

 2. Use a fresh piece of cotton wool for each eye so you don’t spread any infection.

-3. Use a fresh piece of cotton wool dipped in the water to clean around the ears, avoiding the inside.
+3. Use a fresh piece of cotton wool dipped in warm water to clean around the ears, avoiding the inside.
 Never use cotton buds in their ears.

 4. Wash the rest of your baby's face, neck and hands in the same way and dry them gently with the flannel or cotton wool.